syunkova/tdl-notebook/README.md

 # Top Down Listening notebook (Colab)

-Top-down listening notebook in Google Colab with Google Drive mount.
+Top-down listening notebook compatible with Google Colab.
+It works by mounting Google Drive into the notebook and loading audio clips to be listenned.
+It needs a CSV file containing clip ids and file paths (in Google Drive) to store inputed labels.

 ## Set-up instructions